Baker Tilly Wealth Management LLC Sells 67 Shares of Diageo plc (NYSE:DEO)

-Baker Tilly Wealth Management LLC cut its stake in shares of Diageo plc (NYSE:DEO – Get Rating) by 1.2% in the third quarter, according to the company in its most recent disclosure with the SEC.
-The firm owned 5,339 shares of the company’s stock after selling 67 shares during the quarter.
-Baker Tilly Wealth Management LLC’s holdings in Diageo were worth $907,000 as of its most recent filing with the SEC.
+Baker Tilly Wealth Management LLC decreased its stake in shares of Diageo plc (NYSE:DEO – Get Rating) by 1.2% during the third quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The firm owned 5,339 shares of the company’s stock after selling 67 shares during the period.
+Baker Tilly Wealth Management LLC’s holdings in Diageo were worth $907,000 at the end of the most recent reporting period.

-A number of other hedge funds and other institutional investors also recently made changes to their positions in DEO.
-Bank of New York Mellon Corp raised its holdings in shares of Diageo by 7.4% in the first quarter.
-Bank of New York Mellon Corp now owns 281,319 shares of the company’s stock valued at $57,147,000 after buying an additional 19,450 shares during the last quarter.
-American Century Companies Inc. raised its holdings in shares of Diageo by 40.2% in the first quarter.
-American Century Companies Inc. now owns 25,273 shares of the company’s stock valued at $5,134,000 after buying an additional 7,242 shares during the last quarter.
-Cambridge Investment Research Advisors Inc. raised its holdings in shares of Diageo by 2.8% in the first quarter.
-Cambridge Investment Research Advisors Inc. now owns 23,053 shares of the company’s stock valued at $4,683,000 after buying an additional 625 shares during the last quarter.
-Cetera Advisor Networks LLC raised its holdings in shares of Diageo by 12.1% in the first quarter.
-Cetera Advisor Networks LLC now owns 10,477 shares of the company’s stock valued at $2,128,000 after buying an additional 1,130 shares during the last quarter.
-Finally, Citigroup Inc. raised its holdings in shares of Diageo by 1.4% in the first quarter.
-Citigroup Inc. now owns 33,164 shares of the company’s stock valued at $6,737,000 after buying an additional 462 shares during the last quarter.
-9.04% of the stock is owned by institutional investors.
+Other hedge funds and other institutional investors also recently added to or reduced their stakes in the company.
+Bank of New York Mellon Corp raised its position in Diageo by 7.4% in the first quarter.
+Bank of New York Mellon Corp now owns 281,319 shares of the company’s stock worth $57,147,000 after acquiring an additional 19,450 shares during the period.
+American Century Companies Inc. raised its position in Diageo by 40.2% in the first quarter.
+American Century Companies Inc. now owns 25,273 shares of the company’s stock worth $5,134,000 after acquiring an additional 7,242 shares during the period.
+Cambridge Investment Research Advisors Inc. raised its position in Diageo by 2.8% in the first quarter.
+Cambridge Investment Research Advisors Inc. now owns 23,053 shares of the company’s stock worth $4,683,000 after acquiring an additional 625 shares during the period.
+Cetera Advisor Networks LLC raised its position in Diageo by 12.1% in the first quarter.
+Cetera Advisor Networks LLC now owns 10,477 shares of the company’s stock worth $2,128,000 after acquiring an additional 1,130 shares during the period.
+Finally, Citigroup Inc. raised its position in Diageo by 1.4% in the first quarter.
+Citigroup Inc. now owns 33,164 shares of the company’s stock worth $6,737,000 after acquiring an additional 462 shares during the period.
+Institutional investors own 9.04% of the company’s stock.

 Diageo Stock Down 0.3 %